dollyagarwal/CS5446/GHN/README.md

 # GHN
-Python implementation of Generalized Heuristic Networks
+Python implementation of evaluating Generalized Heuristic Networks

-This repo is being updated with new changes (You can refer to the aaai-21 branch for the exact code used for the AAAI-21 submission).
+This repo is built on top of https://github.com/AAIR-lab/GHN Pls refer this link if you face any issues in setup.

 # Installation